16: No Such Thing As A Ghost In Poland

 Visit Bayfortis.com or call 1-855-BEFORTIS.

+Okay, it's time now to move on to fact number two and.
 Yes, there is a bear in the Pyrenees who is facing castration because he has fathered nearly all the other bears.
-Aw, that's a bit harsh.

 I think it's harsh.
-Well done him.
+Well done.

 I would say well done him.
 He's amazing.

 He's called Pyros.
-And there are about 30 bears, and there are only four other males and none of them have followed any bears themselves.
+And there are about 30 bears and there are only four other males and none of them have followed any bears themselves.

 But the problem is officials don't like it because they're worried that he's ruining their gene pool basically.